TheLab-ms/website-content/pages/2018special.md

 #### Proxy Voting

-Voting will take place at the lab space via and electronic ballot (link to be provided to members at the meeting).
+Voting will take place at the lab space via an electronic ballot (link to be provided to members at the meeting).
 If a voting member wishes to vote but cannot attend the meeting in person they can vote by proxy.
 This will require an email be sent to [secretary@thelab.ms](mailto:secretary@thalab.ms) to declare your intention to vote by proxy, state which issues/positions you intend to vote on by proxy, and state how you intend to vote on each issue/position.

 [A Proxy Vote Email Form can be found at the bottom of this page.](#ProxyEmailForm)